Volume 4 - You've Got a Friend In Me - The Life and Adventures of Sir Edelbert Spore

 The hat fuzzed a bit as if about to disappear and then solidified in Edelbert’s hand.
 In his other hand a small bamboo wand appeared.

-“Welcome to Hat Magic.
+“That was a successful cast.
 Very well done, I only helped a little at the end to nudge the outcome.”
 Harv bowed respectfully.
 “Just wave the wand and say Postage Paid to trigger the sending.”

 At that moment Edelbert’s turn ended and the Prefecture’s turn began.